User’s Guide : Advanced Single Equation Analysis : Midas Regression : Background

 The restriction and imposes both the shape and the zero endpoint weight restrictions.

-(Please note that for specifications with a small number of MIDAS lags the zero endpoint restrictions is quite restrictive and may generate significant bias.)
+(Please note that for specifications with a small number of MIDAS lags the zero endpoint restriction is quite restrictive and may generate significant bias.)

-Lastly, while the number of parameters of the beta weighting model is at most 3 so that it does not increase with the number of lags, estimation does involve optimization of a highly non-linear objective.
+Lastly, while the number of parameters of the beta weighting model is at most 3 and does not increase with the number of lags, estimation does involve optimization of a highly non-linear objective.

 U-MIDAS